-- Meridian Medicare-Medicaid Plan (MMP) offers 24 hours per day, 7 days a week, 365 days a year virtual visit access to board certified doctors to help address a wide variety of health concerns/questions.
-A virtual visit (also known as a virtual consult) is a visit with a doctor either over the phone, smart phone app, or online. - Meridian Medicare-Medicaid Plan (MMP)'s 24-Hour Nurse Advice Call Line is available 24-hours, 7 days a week, 365 days a year.
+- Meridian offers 24 hours per day, 7 days a week, 365 days a year virtual visit access to board certified doctors to help address a wide variety of health concerns/questions.
+A virtual visit (also known as a virtual consult) is a visit with a doctor either over the phone, smart phone app, or online. - Meridian's 24-Hour Nurse Advice Call Line is available 24-hours, 7 days a week, 365 days a year.
 You can call our 24-Hour Nurse Advice Call Line any time of the night or day to receive trusted health information and advice from the comfort of your home.
 A nurse will call you back with additional advice and information based on your health questions and needs.
-To contact Meridian Medicare-Medicaid Plan (MMP)'s nurse hotline, please call the member services number on the back of this booklet.
+To contact Meridian's nurse hotline, please call the member services number on the back of this booklet. - Annual membership at a participating fitness center, or for members who do not live near a participating fitness center, and prefer to exercise at home, see another option below.